intersel/Blapy/README.md

 ```

 #Triggered events
-UPIApplication generates the following events:
+UPIApplication generates the following events on the UPI Application object:
 * **UPIApplication_PageLoaded** - triggered when a page is fully and normally loaded.
 * **UPIApplication_PageReady** - triggered when the page is ready, after a loading page or a change in the page.
+* **UPIApplication_beforePageLoad** - triggered before a page load its new content.
-* **UPIApplication_beforePageChange** - triggered before a page content will change
+* **UPIApplication_beforePageChange** - triggered before a page content will change.
+* **UPIApplication_beforeContentChange** - triggered before a UPI block content change.
+  * Parameters:
+    * the UPI block
-* **UPIApplication_afterPageChange** - triggered after a page content has changed
+* **UPIApplication_afterContentChange** - triggered after a a UPI block content has changed.
+  * Parameters:
+    * the UPI block
 * **UPIApplication_ErrorOnPageChange** - triggered when an error occured during a page content change.
   * Parameters:
     * anError: the error message